 Personal injury claims can arise out of any number of situations where someone is negligent, deliberately careless, or acts intentionally, and this action – or in some cases, inaction – results in someone being hurt.

 Below are some examples of the most common types of personal injury claims.

-Almost every accident attorney in Daytona Beach will tell you that car accidents are the most common source of personal injury claims.
+Almost every car accident attorney will tell you that car accident are the most common source of personal injury claims.
 If someone is a passenger in a car and they are injured, they almost always have a personal injury claim.
 Whether the injury is attributable to the driver of the car they were in, the driver of the other vehicle, or the conduct of a third party, if injuries were sustained, there may be a valid claim for compensation based on the injury.

 Similarly, if the driver of a car is injured due to someone else’s conduct, whether that person is the driver of another car or a third party, the injured person may have a claim for personal injury.

 And if someone is a pedestrian and hit by a car or truck, there may be the basis to file a personal injury claim.
 Of course, the facts and circumstances of each specific case dictate whether or not someone has a valid claim.